ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1-schema-and-data-models/README.md

 #### Delete

 The CRUD operation Delete corresponds to the HTTP method DELETE.
 It is used to remove a resource from the system.
-Let’s say that the world avocado shortage has reached a critical point, and we can no longer afford to serve this modern delicacy at all.
+Let's say that the world avocado shortage has reached a critical point, and we can no longer afford to serve this modern delicacy at all.
 We should go into the database and delete the item that corresponds to **Avocado Toast**, which we know has an `id` of 1223.

 Request: